Identity State

 Every verification inside Iden3 protocol is executed against the Identity State.
 For instance, to prove the validity of a specific claim issued by A to B (in case if the claims gets added to the claims tree):

-- user B needs to produce a merkle proof of the existence of that claim inside user's A
+• user B needs to produce a merkle proof of the existence of that claim inside user's Claims Tree

-- user B needs to produce a merkle proof of non existence of the corresponding revocation nonce inside user's A
+• user B needs to produce a merkle proof of non-existence of the corresponding revocation nonce inside user's Revocations Tree

 The executable code can be found here